3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

-> Version 5.x.x (xxx xx, xxxx)
+> Version 5.X.X (XXX XX, XXXX)
   NOTE: Now requires GZDoom 4.2.5+ or LZDoom 3.84+.
-This is due to a major internal restructure that makes many parts of the code
+This is due to a major internal restructure that makes
-        (especially the stats) MUCH easier to maintain, using the almighty mixins [ALL] Added tooltips to menu options.
+        many parts of the code (especially stats) MUCH easier to maintain, using the almighty mixins [ALL] Added tooltips to menu options
-  [HACX] MENUDEF: HacX no longer needs a separate file, all games now use a single MENUDEF lump.
-  [ALL] All strings (except credits) are now in a LANGUAGE lump.
-This allows for centralizing the strings and possibly translating.
+  [HACX] MENUDEF: HacX no longer needs a separate file, all games now use a single MENUDEF lump [ALL] All strings (except credits) are now in a LANGUAGE lump.
+This allows for centralizing the strings and possibly translating
   [ALL] Stats: Added player morph timer from Tekish's LevelInfo v1.23 (mainly for chicken/pig morph in Heretic/Hexen multiplayer)
-  [HERETIC] Automatic compatibility added for Heretic Neural Texture Pack [HERETIC] Improved transparency settings for Curse of D'Sparil
+  [HERETIC] Automatic compatibility added for Heretic Neural Texture Pack [HERETIC] Improved transparency settings for "Curse of D'Sparil"

 > Version 5.1.3 (Nov 22, 2019)
   NOTE: Now requires GZDoom 4.2.4+.
 This prevents a segfault that can occur with "Force HUD override" active.